GSA/ficam-access/pages/PACS-guide.md

 *	Two Factor PIV Readers – Has a Pin Pad but no Biometric Reader
 * Three Factor PIV Readers – Has Pin Pad and Biometric Reader

-Example of a PIV Reader in operation: Federal employees and contractors will present their PIV Card to the PIV reader to obtain entry into a controlled Federal facility.
+Example of a PIV Reader in operation: Federal employees and contractors will present their PIV Card to the PIV Reader to obtain entry into a controlled Federal facility.
 The PIV Reader reads the identifying information stored on the PIV Card that is associated with the individual PIV Cardholder.
 It then communicates that information to the PACS Validation System.
 The Validation System will validate the credentials of the individual stored on the PIV Card.
 The information obtained from the PIV Card will determine if the individual will be granted physical access to the facility.
-A PIV reader may be a wholly-integrated unit, or it may be an assembly of components including:
+A PIV Reader may be a wholly-integrated unit, or it may be an assembly of components including:

 * Contact Reader (Core Component)